defgsus/clipig/docs/reference.md

 A float number specifies the interval in seconds.
 An integer number specifies the interval in number-of-epochs.

+A zero (either int of float) disables storage of snapshots.

 #### `epochs`

 `int` default: **`300`**